m-etemadi/counter-app-react/README.md

 ## Acknowledgements

-- This project was inspired by the need for an easy-to-use travel checklist application.
+- This project was inspired by the need for an easy-to-use counter application.
 - Special thanks to the [React.js](https://reactjs.org/) community for providing a powerful and flexible framework.